Motorcycle Accident Lawyers in Fort Lauderdale

 Results-Driven Motorcycle Accident Lawyers Fight for Accident Victims’ Right to Compensation Throughout Florida

-Common Causes of Motorcycle Accidents in South Florida
+Common Causes of Motorcycle Accidents in Dade County, FL

-Since the year 2000, the number of crashes, injuries, and fatalities in crashes involving motorcycles in Florida have all nearly doubled.
+Since 2000, the number of crashes, injuries and fatalities involving motorcycles in Florida have all nearly doubled.
 Equally troubling is the fact that although motorcycles only made up 3.6% of motor vehicles on the Florida roadways, they accounted for just under 19% of traffic fatalities.

 So, what’s causing all of these motorcycle accidents to occur in our state?
 Here are some of the most common causes of motorcycle accidents in Florida:

 - Alcohol and drug use.
-In 2016 alone, over 30 percent of motorcycle accidents in Florida involved people who had been drinking alcohol.
-Many of motorcycle accidents that result in fatalities also involve alcohol or drug use.
+In 2016 alone, over 30% of motorcycle accidents in Florida involved people who had been drinking alcohol.

-- Mechanical failures.
-Defective brakes, bald tires, faulty steering systems and other mechanical complications in the motorcycle or another vehicle can all lead to an accident.
+- Mechanical failure.
+Defective brakes, bald tires, faulty steering systems and other mechanical complications in the motorcycle or another vehicle can often lead to an accident.

 - Speeding and traffic violations.
-Speeding and reckless driving often cause motorcycle accidents but, contrary to popular belief, it is usually not the motorcyclist who is driving recklessly or disobeying traffic signals—in the majority of crash cases involving a motorcycle, it is a driver of a car or other type of motor vehicle whose actions cause the accident.
+Contrary to popular belief, it’s usually the driver of a car or other type of motor vehicle whose reckless actions cause the accident with a motorcycle.

 - Poor road conditions.
-Florida is no stranger to road construction, and poor conditions on the roads can easily cause an accident.
+Florida is no stranger to road construction, and poor conditions on the roads can easily result in a motorcycle collision.

 - Weather.
-All Florida residents are accustomed to the afternoon storms that we experience for many months of the year, and those often heavy rainfalls can frequently lead to dangerous road conditions and impair visibility for drivers on the roadways who may not anticipate that a motorcyclists would be stuck driving on the roads in rainy conditions.
+All Florida residents are accustomed to the afternoon storms that can frequently lead to dangerous road conditions and impair visibility for drivers on the roadways.

 - Broken bones and fractures.
 Motorcycle accident victims commonly suffer from multiple broken bones and fractures, including broken feet, legs, hands, collar bones and arms.

 - Head and neck injuries.
-Safety councils have been encouraging motorcyclists to wear helmets for years, and there’s a very good reason – when a person is thrown from a motorcycle and hits his or her head, serious head and neck injuries may result.
+When a person is thrown from a motorcycle and hits his or her head, serious head and neck injuries are very common.

 - Traumatic brain injuries.
-Traumatic brain injuries can range from a concussion to some of the most severe injuries that a motorcycle accident victim can suffer, and almost always require prompt and continuing medical attention.
+Traumatic brain injuries (TMI) can range from a concussion to some of the most severe injuries that a motorcycle accident victim can suffer.
+A TMI injury can often have life-long effects.

 - Spinal cord injuries.
-The falls associated with many motorcycle accidents are precisely the types of accidents that often cause harm to the spinal cord and surrounding areas.
-Spinal cord injuries vary in severity, and can result in paralysis, chronic pain, and nerve damage that requires extensive ongoing medical and rehabilitative care.
+Spinal cord injuries vary in severity and can result in paralysis, chronic pain, and nerve damage.
+It’s common for spinal cord injuries to require extensive ongoing medical and rehabilitative care.

 - Organ damage.
-The internal organs are fragile, and the severe impact that a motorcyclist may experience in an accident can easily cause significant damage to the internal organs.
+Internal organs are fragile, and the severe impact that a motorcyclist may experience in an accident can easily cause significant thoracic and abdominal injuries, including internal bleeding.

 Frequently Asked Questions About Florida Motorcycle Accidents